All Episodes

 We were horrified to learn that she had been transferred to a prison camp.

-She not only we we often hear that she procured women for Jeffrey, which I think is a very sort of polite and minimizing term.
+She not only, we often hear that she procured women for Jeffrey, which I think is a very sort of polite and minimizing term, she also participated in abuse.

-She she was a major architect of the scheme.
+She was a major architect of the scheme.

-And the fact that she has painted herself as a victim, I think is is disgusting.
+And the fact that she has painted herself as a victim, I think, is disgusting.

 And it was horrifying, I think, to us that we were not told about her prison transfer.